Home

 Cyproheptadine is available in Canada and

-from your vet, but please do not use it on your cat without your
+the UK without a prescription, but please do not use it on your cat without your

 vet's knowledge and approval.